TechnicalPursuit/TIBET-Examples/pizza/README.md

 - **This template is fully-functional in terms of rendering.
 It renders the `pizza:sides` UI without requiring a single line of JavaScript source code.**

     Why does that matter?
-It makes it perfect for low-code drag-and-drop GUI tooling.
+It makes it perfect for low-code drag-and-drop tooling.

+- Behavioral hooks are already in place.
+There's no need for `addListener` or `removeListener` to manage item toggling or button activation.
 - The file is XML/XHTML and can be checked for well-formedness and validity against an XML schema if that's necessary or desirable.
 (Handy for shared tag libraries).